There are many ways to learn online, and not all of them have to involve a traditional educational format.

 Many of these websites are an individual’s blog dedicated to bringing their passion to the rest of the world and giving others a peek at their lifestyle and finished works.

-Others are large communities, such as Ravelry, which hosts online forums for knitters and where participants can exchange patterns and ideas.
+Others are large online craft communities, such as Ravelry, which hosts online forums and where participants can exchange patterns and ideas.

 The unstructured online world of teaching and learning from each other is a great way to extend a variety of skills, find new hobbies and interests and make new friends.